soufianeljadi/soufianeljadi/README.md

 # Marhaban, I'm Soufiane EL JADI!

-I'm a passionate technologist with a solid foundation in C, C++, Java, J2EE, PHP, Laravel, Shell Scripting, and more.
+I'm a passionate technologist with a solid foundation in C, C++, Java, J2EE, PHP, Laravel, React, Shell Scripting, and more.
 I pursued my education at University Sultan Moulay Slimane, where I earned a diploma as a Technicien Specialise after two years of dedicated study.

 Continuing my quest for knowledge and growth, I embarked on a journey at School [1337](https://1337.ma/en/), where I honed my skills further and delved deeper into the world of computer science and programming.